-- We believe students and staff excel best when they feel welcomed in the building, safe in their classrooms and trustful of each other. - We believe all students and staff can learn and deserve opportunities to show and achieve success. - We believe valuing diversity and working to understand one another is vital and important. - We believe a high priority should be placed on providing holistic support to ensure success for all. - We believe building and maintaining collaborative relationships with community members is foundational to teaching and learning in NWLSD.
+Northwest Local School District believes students and staff excel best when they feel welcome in the building, safe in their classrooms, and trustful of each other.
+We believe all students and staff can learn and deserve opportunities to show and achieve success.
+We believe valuing diversity and working to understand one another is vital and important.
+We believe a high priority should be placed on providing holistic support to ensure success.
+Much like every school in the district, Northwest Online School will implement a school-wide Positive Behavior Intervention and Support (PBIS) framework.